Special Educational Needs

-We are driven to ensure children in our schools receive the best education based on their individual talents and abilities.
-Our schools receive the exact same supports for students as other schools such as SNA provision, resource teaching hours and specialised education units.
+We are driven to ensure children in our schools reach their potential and receive the most suitable education through Irish based on their individual talents and abilities.
+Our schools receive the exact same supports for students as other schools such as SNA provision, Special Education Teaching and enrolment in special education units.
 Due to huge demand, we are adding to our provision of ASD units and other specialised areas every year.
-Being in an Irish-medium/immersion education environment has long been recognised by research as not only of being no disadvantage but actually being benefical to the learning and progress of students.
-Total early immersion is recognised as the most successful model for children/pupils with special needs.
+Being in an Irish-medium/immersion education environment has long been recognised by research as being beneficial to the learning and progress of students with special educational needs.

 In general, educational provision for children with special needs is made:

-The nature and level of the educational response is based on the child’s professionally-assessed disability.
-Where placement in an integrated setting is considered to be the appropriate response, provision will normally take the form of resource teaching or special needs assistant support, or both.
+The nature and level of the educational response is based on the child’s professionally-assessed needs.
+Where placement in an integrated setting is considered to be the appropriate response, provision will normally take the form of special education teaching or access to a special needs assistant support, or both.

-Children with more severe levels of disability may require placement in a special school or special class attached to a mainstream primary school.
+Enrolment in a special school or special class attached to a mainstream primary school is sometimes recommended for children.
 Each such facility is dedicated to a particular disability group and each operates at a specially reduced pupil teacher ratio.

 Pupils attending these facilities attract special rates of capitation funding and are entitled to avail of the special school transport service and the school bus escort service.